textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 Use the [new document page template](/brand/user-docs-page-template) to quickly get the draft started.
 Everything you need to know is explained in the template.

+Two or more people can feasibly work on a draft (e.g. different sections), though not at the same time to avoid repository conflicts (a versioning term).
+Authors collaborating on drafts can work out their own strategy, using existing issue labels.

-*Nota*, in the metadata of all doc pages is a line called `published:`, the value of which should either be `false` (not live in the docs website) or `true` (live).
-As documents are first being drafted this value should be `false`.
+*Nota*, in the metadata of all doc pages is a line called `published:`.
+This takes one of two values: `false` (not live in the docs website) or `true` (live).
+As documents are drafted, use `false`.
 This enables you to start a draft (even if not completed) and commit it to the repository without it appearing in the docs website.
-The value is only change to `true` when the doc is ready for public use and approved for such by the editorial workflow.
-Once becoming live (`true`) the value should never change back to `false` unless the document is slated for permanent removal and some kind of status notice is provided to instruct search engine bots.
+The value is only changed to `true` when the doc is ready for public use and approved for such by editorial review.
+Once becoming live (`true`) the value must stay that way unless the document is slated for permanent removal, at which point some kind of server status is established by @petecooper to instruct search engine bots.

 ## Wrap-up example for context